varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 .. code-block:: c++
-   :linenos:

-      #include <memory>

    #include "rclcpp/rclcpp.hpp"
    #include "std_msgs/msg/string.hpp"
    using std::placeholders::_1;
    // Again we inherit the public interface of a ROS node. class MinimalSubscriber : public rclcpp::Node
    {
      public:
      MinimalSubscriber() // Construct our node, calling it minimal_subscriber : Node("minimal_subscriber")
      { // Create a subscription, to messages of the format stdmsg:msg:String subscription_ = this->create_subscription<std_msgs::msg::String>(
        // Subscribe to the topic, "topic" and set a callback for when things are pub'd "topic", 10, std::bind(&MinimalSubscriber::topic_callback, this, _1));
      }
      ...

 ----